lightning/bolts/02-peer-protocol.md

 A sending node:
   - MUST NOT have already transmitted `tx_signatures`
   - SHOULD forget the current negotiation and reset their state.
+  - MAY send an empty `data` field.
+  - when failure was caused by an invalid signature check:
+    - SHOULD include the raw, hex-encoded transaction in reply to a `tx_signatures` or `commitment_signed` message.

 A receiving node:
   - if they have already sent `tx_signatures` to the peer: